-- 6.15.1 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorized to carry more than nine passengers shall be equipped with a ground proximity warning system. - Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass in excess of 15 000 kg or authorized to carry more than 30 passengers shall be equipped with a ground proximity warning system which has a forward looking terrain avoidance function. - 6.15.3 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorized to carry more than nine passengers, for which the individual certificate of airworthiness is first issued on or after 1 January 2004, shall be equipped with a ground proximity warning system which has a forward looking terrain avoidance function.

-- 6.15.4 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorized to carry more than nine passengers shall be equipped with a ground proximity warning system which has a forward-looking terrain avoidance function. - 6.15.5 It is recommended that all turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less and authorized to carry more than five but not more than nine passengers should be equipped with a ground proximity warning system which provides the warnings of 6.15.8 a) and c), warning of unsafe terrain clearance and a forward looking terrain avoidance function. - 6.15.6 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all piston-engined aeroplanes of a maximum certificated take- off mass in excess of 5 700 kg or authorized to carry more than nine passengers shall be equipped with a ground proximity warning system which provides the warnings in 6.15.8 a) and c), warning of unsafe terrain clearance and a forward-looking terrain avoidance function. - 6.15.7 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, a ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aeroplane is in potentially hazardous proximity to the earth's surface. - 6.15.8 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, a ground proximity warning system shall provide, unless otherwise specified herein, warnings of the following circumstances: - Excessive descent rate; - Excessive terrain closure rate; - Excessive altitude loss after take-off or go-around; - Unsafe terrain clearance while not in landing configuration: - Gear not locked down; - Flaps not in a landing position; and - Excessive descent below the instrument glide path.
+- 6.15.1 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorized to carry more than nine passengers shall be equipped with a ground proximity warning system which has a forward-looking terrain avoidance function. - 6.15.2 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, the operator shall implement database management procedures that ensure the timely distribution and update of current terrain and obstacle data to the ground proximity warning system. - Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, it is recommended that all turbine-engined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less and authorized to carry more than five but not more than nine passengers should be equipped with a ground proximity warning system which provides the warnings of 6.15.7 a) and c), warning of unsafe terrain clearance and a forward looking terrain avoidance function. - Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all turbineengined aeroplanes of a maximum certificated take-off mass of 5 700 kg or less and authorized to carry more than five, but not more than nine, passengers for which the individual certificate of airworthiness is first issued on or after 1 January 2026, shall be equipped with a ground proximity warning system which provides the warnings of 6.15.7 a) and c), warning of unsafe terrain clearance, and a forward looking terrain avoidance function. - 6.15.5 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, all piston-engined aeroplanes of a maximum certificated take-off mass in excess of 5 700 kg or authorized to carry more than nine passengers shall be equipped with a ground proximity warning system which provides the warnings in 6.15.6 a) and c), warning of unsafe terrain clearance and a forward-looking terrain avoidance function. - 6.15.6 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, a ground proximity warning system shall provide automatically a timely and distinctive warning to the flight crew when the aeroplane is in potentially hazardous proximity to the earth's surface.

-6.16 INTERNATIONAL COMMERCIAL AIR TRANSPORT AEROPLANES CARRYING PASSENGERS -CABIN CREW SEATS

-6.16.1 INTERNATIONAL COMMERCIAL AIR TRANSPORT AEROPLANES FOR WHICH THE INDIVIDUAL CERTIFICATE OF AIRWORTHINESS IS FIRST ISSUED ON OR AFTER 1 JANUARY 1981
+- 6.15.7 Further to the provisions of Section 20, 21, 22, 23 and 43 of the Air Navigation Regulations, a ground proximity warning system shall provide, unless otherwise specified herein, warnings of the following circumstances: - a) Excessive descent rate; - b) Excessive terrain closure rate; - c) Excessive altitude loss after take-off or go-around; - d) Unsafe terrain clearance while not in landing configuration: - 1) Gear not locked down; - 2) Flaps not in a landing position; and - e) Excessive descent below the instrument glide path. - 6.16 INTERNATIONAL COMMERCIAL AIR TRANSPORT AEROPLANES CARRYING PASSENGERS -CABIN CREW SEATS - 6.16.1 INTERNATIONAL COMMERCIAL AIR TRANSPORT AEROPLANES FOR WHICH THE INDIVIDUAL CERTIFICATE OF AIRWORTHINESS IS FIRST ISSUED ON OR AFTER 1 JANUARY 1981